facebook/flow/website/en/docs/types/interfaces.md

 }
 ```

-Interfaces properties can be optional as well.
+Interface properties can be optional as well.

 ```js
 interface MyInterface {